 To upload a local file, e.g.,

-The upload method then returns an associative array whose content is similar to the following:
+The upload method then returns an associative array whose content is similar to this snippet:

 To upload a file from a remote HTTP or HTTPS URL, type: